Vacuum Cleaner Lifespan – How Often to Replace

 Dyson Lifespan

 I’ve seen Dyson’s last as long as 10 years, but they were properly maintained.
-Proper Maintenance is the biggest key for any vacuum cleaner if you want it to last.
+Proper Maintenance is the biggest key for any vacuum if you want it to last.

 You Got To Use The Correct Machine

 A person living by themselves will make an entirely different mess than a family with a lot of pets and children.
-Buying the proper vacuum cleaner is important to keep it lasting a long time and cleaning your home.
+Buying the proper vacuum is important to keep it lasting a long time and cleaning your home.

 A person living by themselves would be okay with a BISSELL 9595A Vacuum with OnePass (Amazon Link Ad).